SonarSource/sonarlint-vscode/README.md

 In connected mode with SonarCloud or any commercial edition of SonarQube, SonarLint receives notifications about Quality Gate changes and new issues.
 This feature can be toggled using the `disableNotifications` field in a server connection definition.

+When using SonarQube >= 8.6 and browsing a [security hotspot](https://docs.sonarqube.org/latest/user-guide/security-hotspots/) there will be a button offering to open the hotspot in SonarLint if you have already SonarLint running in VSCode.
+Limitation: this feature relies on local communication between your web browser and SonarLint, and consequently is not available in CodeSpaces.

-SonarLint keep server side data in a local storage.
+SonarLint keeps server side data in a local storage.
 If you change something on the server such as the quality profile, you can trigger an update of the local storage using the "SonarLint: Update all project bindings to SonarQube/SonarCloud" command on the command palette (search for "sonarlint").

 ## Contributions